Entrepreneurship-and-Innovation-Club/SEIC/README.md

 ## Recommended interest fields
 If you consider yourself or your idea among any of the mentioned fields, we recommend you part-take in the club activities:
 + *Music*
++ *Design*
++ *Architecture*
 + *Photography*
 + *Dance*
 + *Drama*
 + *Technology*
++ *Engineering*
 + *Mathematics*
 + *Science*
 + *Philosophy*
 + *Creative Writing*
++ *(Plausible field we forgot mentioning)*

+SEIC is all about **STEM** (Science, Technology, Engineering & Mathematics) and **TED** (Technology, Entertainment & Design).
 The club can help you convert your ideas into reality, to innovate.
 It can't help you learn these fields.
 We consider you will pitch in your ideas / plans only when you're confident you have atleast half the knowledge that back those ideas.

 ## Goals ⚽🥅
 1. Encourage and develop ideas into reality / products.